lara-zeus/filament-plugin-tools/docs/taits/hide-resources.md

 }
 ```

-Now, if your users can hide any resource:
+Now, your users can hide any resource:

 ```php
 public function panel(Panel $panel): Panel